paulchen/rocketchat-archive/README.md

 * Git
 * Docker
 * Docker-Compose
-* Node.js (recently enough; Node 16.14.2 with npm 8.5.0 was used for development)
+* Node.js (recently enough; Node 22 with npm 10.9.3 was used for development; use nvm for reducing headache)

 ### Build frontend